 - Test your success by singing a favorite song, concentrating only on your breath control.

-Thinking that you can't learn to sing, is telling yourself you really don't want to.
-You aren't willing to put in the time and discipline needed to learn the importance of each singing tool.
+Thinking that you can't learn to sing is telling yourself you don't want to.
+You aren't willing to put in the time and discipline needed to understand the importance of each singing tool.

-As long as you are determined and persevere, you have the ability to develop an amazing vocal sound.
+As long as you are determined and persevere, you can develop an excellent vocal sound.
 How do I know this is true?
 Because I've worked with countless voices throughout my life.
-I've witnessed the amazing results of singers from all walks of life, worldwide, who have placed their trust in my teaching techniques.
+I've witnessed some fantastic results of singers from all walks of life worldwide, who have placed their trust in my teaching techniques.

 Change Your Thinking to Change Your Voice

 Those who think they can't usually are right.
 Our mind is the most powerful tool we possess.
 We should be cautious about what we feed into it.
 We can convince ourselves of many beliefs, including the notion that we can't sing well.

 Our creator did not install a perfect singing system to prevent us from using it and deny our singing ability.
 We all have it, but some of us never learn how to use it.
 If your singing is not all that it should be, and you have a desire to sing, it's high time you learn how to use it.

 This tutorial helps you get started.
 A qualified vocal instructor with years of experience and a passion for teaching can take you even further.

 But, you absolutely must develop a more positive attitude about your present ability to sing.
 Try to ignore all negative comments that others may throw at you.
 What do they know?
 They may be judging your singing based on their favorite recording star.
 Chances are they know little to nothing about the human voice and how it works.